 The easiest way to qualify for a pass is by signing up for two Southwest Airlines credit cards

-It is very hard to earn the Companion Pass the “normal” way.
-It would require flying 100(!) qualifying one-way flight segments, or purchasing enough Southwest flights to earn 125,000 base points during a single calendar year (110,000 points in 2019).
-Points you earn from spending with a Southwest credit card also count, but depending on the number of additional points you need, it can be very difficult to spend your way to 125,000 points.
+Earning a Companion Pass normally requires flying 100! qualifying one-way segments or purchasing enough Southwest flights to earn 125,000 base points during a single calendar year.
+Points you earn from spending with a Southwest credit card also count, but it can be exceedingly difficult to fly and spend your way to 125,000 points.

 - You can earn extra points for many online purchases, by using the Rewards shopping portal.
 Visit this site first, click on the store you want to want to shop at, and shop like you normally would.
 You'll earn extra Southwest points with every purchase, plus whatever you earn from your credit card.
 Promotional reward rates DO count towards the pass.

 - You can earn thousands of points every time you make a hotel reservation.
 You'll need to book through Rocketmiles.com or SouthwestHotels.com.
-Rocketmiles tends to have a lot more options, but SouthwestHotels.com sometimes has some higher bonuses.
-It is worthwhile to check them both.
-Prices are competitive with other online booking sites, but can be higher than a discounted rate you can get from the hotel or through some other site, so make sure you aren't overpaying for your points.
+Rocketmiles tends to have a lot more hotel options, but SouthwestHotels.com sometimes has some higher bonuses.
+It is worthwhile to check them both for every stay.
+Prices are competitive with other online booking sites but can be higher than a discounted rate you can get from the hotel or through some other site, so make sure you aren't overpaying for your points.

-Unfortunately, points you transfer to Southwest from other programs (such as your Ultimate Rewards points) don't count.
+Unfortunately, points you transfer to Southwest from other programs (such as your Ultimate Rewards account) don't count.
 Check out this page for more details on what does and doesn't count.

 Timing your credit card applications to maximize your Companion Pass

-You'll need to plan carefully if you want to have nearly continuous access to a Southwest Companion Pass, rather than just getting one as a one-off event.
+if you want to have nearly continuous access to a Southwest Companion Pass, you'll need to plan carefully.

 - If you qualify towards the beginning of the year, your companion pass will be valid for almost two years.
-When you qualify for the companion pass, it is valid for the remainder of the year that you qualify, and the entire following year.
+When you qualify for the companion pass, it is valid for the rest of the year that you qualify and the entire following year.

 - If it is already later in the year, you might want to wait until next year to qualify.
-Set a calendar reminder for December, to remind yourself when it is time to sign up.
+Set a calendar appointment to remind yourself when it is time to sign up.

-If you are applying for two business cards, you won't need the points you'll earn from meeting the initial spending requirements to qualify for the pass.
-The signup bonuses from the two cards will be more than you need.
+If you are applying for two business cards, you won't need the points you'll earn from meeting the initial spending requirements to qualify for the pass—the points you earn from the bonuses themselves will be more than you need.
 You can sign up for the cards in October or November, get most (but not all!) of the initial spending done before the end of the year, and then finish the required spending to earn the bonuses very early in the following year.

 If you are applying for a combination of cards with a lower total signup bonus, you can apply in mid-December and wait till January 1st to start your spending, so that the points you earn for spending will help qualify you for the pass.